emilbaehr/automatic-app-landing-page/README.md

 - `.mp4`
 - `.mov`

+#### Resolutions
-The videos must have one of the following resolutions:
+The videos and screenshots must have one of the following resolutions:
 - 828x1792
 - 1125x2436
-- 1242x2688.
+- 1242x2688

 ## Feedback